Mercedes-Benz E 350e PHEV (2016)

 Charging time for a Mercedes-Benz E 350e Plug-In

-The table below shows the estimated time to charge your Mercedes E 350e from empty to full.
-For rapid charging we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.
+The table below shows the estimated time to charge your E 350e Plug-In from empty to full.
+For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|

 |7kW||Home / Work / Public Locations||2 h||9 m/h|

 |22kW||Work / Public Locations||2 h||9 m/h|

 * Based on Pod Point estimates, charging time can differ based on the ambient temperature, the state of the battery (e.g. empty or half full) and variation in charging rate.
 Max charging rate may also be limited by the vehicle.

 ** Range per hour is the number of miles you can expect to get from an hour of charging at the relevant rate.

 You can charge your Mercedes-Benz E 350e Plug-In with a Type 2 connector at home, work or at a public charging point.

 Where you can charge a Mercedes-Benz E 350e Plug-In